Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Two years later, Schröder was again celebrating his birthday — this time his 75th.
 And Putin took the occasion to praise the former chancellor's "high level of international authority and his central personal role in promoting German-Russian relations."

 Schröder is still clearly determined to defend these relations.
-And in his interview podcast at the end of September, he insisted there were "no proven facts" that Russia was behind the recent poisoning of opposition activist Alexei Navalny —although Germany's military laboratory had announced that thesamples taken from his blood confirmed the presence of a nerve agent from the banned Novichok family.
+And in September 2020 he insisted there were "no proven facts" that Russia was behind the poisoning of Russian opposition activist Alexei Navalny —although Germany's military laboratory had announced that thesamples taken from his blood confirmed the presence of a nerve agent from the banned Novichok family.

-When Navalny then called Schröder Putin's "errand boy," Schröder announced he would sue Bild, the paper that published the interview, for libel.
+Navalny then called Schröder Putin's "errand boy," and Schröder responded announcing he would sue Bild, the paper that published the interview, for libel.

 Navalny also said he was in no doubt that Putin has been making secret cash payments to Schröder, but was quick to admit not having any proof for the allegation.

-There are many in Germany who would like to see closer and more constructive ties between Berlin and Moscow.
-But across the political spectrum, Schröder's dealings with the former spy in the Kremlin are seen as counterproductive.
+Traditionally, many in Germany would like to see closer and more constructive ties between Berlin and Moscow.
+But across the political spectrum, Schröder's dealings with the Kremlin are seen as counterproductive.